appbaseio/reactivesearch/content/docs/reactivesearch/vue/advanced/Guides.md

 > Note
 >
-> Most of the time your needs can be solved using `valueChange` event.
+> Most of the time your needs can be solved using `value-change` event.
 If you absolutely need `beforeValueChange` you should ensure that you don't pass a function which takes a very long time to resolve the promise.
 The component goes in a **locked** state when using `beforeValueChange` and before the promise is resolved.
 This means all the state updates are suspended for the component.

 ## Handling stream updates